Stargazing in Maine: Where & when to go

 In Portland, the University of Southern Maine is home to the Southworth Planetarium, which presents both regularly scheduled and 30+ on-demand, full-dome shows, from the history of astronomy to the birth of the solar system.
 Each on-demand event features the show and a live night sky and Q&A period.
 And the University of Maine Orono has the new Versant Power Astronomy Center and Maynard Jordan Planetarium, whose astronomy shows also include lectures by experts in their fields.

-Check out a Family Science Backpack from Portland Public Library branches
+Check out a Family Science Backpack

 Portland Public Library has Family Science backpacks available to check out, with five different themes including Star Gazing, Birding, Bugs & Butterflies, Hiking and Rock Hounding.
 The backpacks come packed with supplies, activities and tools to help children get interested in science in nature!
 Available for one week, see the staff at the Children’s Desk in the Downtown Library or Riverton Branch for more information.